 VAC AERO’s uses the Honeywell HC900 process controller integrated with the Honeywell Experion HS software running on a Windows 7-based PC to provide Supervisory Control and Data Acquisition (SCADA).
 The Honeywell HC900 controller can connect remote users to the system, link multiple furnaces together, or to other operating systems in a facility.

-The VAC AERO control system is programmable, logic based and comprised of proven hardware components, suitably hardened for an “industrial shop” environment.
-The software has been optimised to cover all normal operating and alarm conditions.
+The VAC AERO control system is programmable, logic-based and comprised of proven hardware components, suitably hardened for an “industrial shop” environment.
+The software has been optimized to cover all normal operating and alarm conditions.
 VAC AERO’s design philosophy is to simplify control by using the program capabilities to perform as many functions as possible, thereby reducing operator dependence.
-The software is optimised to control the machine functions and furnace temperature and to cover all normal operations, maintenance alerts and alarm conditions.
+The software is optimized to control the machine functions and furnace temperature and to cover all normal operations, maintenance alerts and alarm conditions.

 VAC AERO control systems have been operating reliably through thousands of service hours.
-VAC AERO customers enjoy technical support and unequalled performance from the HC900 Data Acquisition and Control System.
+VAC AERO customers enjoy online technical support and unequaled performance from the HC900 Data Acquisition and Control System.

 The system’s key benefits include:

-- Digital trimming is used to obtain uniformity over entire operating range.
+- Digital trimming is used to obtain uniformity over the entire operating range.